Authority to Release Information

 Final Notice of Adverse Action

 If the results of an employment background report prompts a decision to turn down an applicant or dismiss an employee, federal law requires the employer give that information to the candidate in an adverse action notice.
-Along with the letter the employer must provide a copy of the Consumer Rights Under the FCRA.
+Along with the letter you must provide a copy of the Consumer Rights Under the FCRA and a copy of the report you based your decision on and the company you used to obtain the screening report.

 Pre-Adverse Action Letter

 The letter is used to notify an employment candidate that information contained in their background report may negatively affect a decision about their employment.
 It is intended to give the candidate an opportunity to respond to the information contained in the report.
-Along with the letter the employer must provide a copy of the Consumer Rights Under the FCRA.
+Along with the letter the employer must provide a copy of the Consumer Rights Under the FCRA and a copy of the report you based your decision on and the company you used to obtain the screening report.